Laura Michelle Kelly: Musical theatre

 Kelly voiced "Dorothy", the patient's girlfriend in Focus on the Family Radio Theatre's production of The Screwtape Letters.
 This audio-drama was also expanded to include speaking roles for Wormwood, the patient (called "John Hamilton"), and the patient's mother.
 Andy Serkis played Screwtape and Bertie Carvel was Wormwood.

 Beginning 12 October 2009, Kelly reprised the role of Mary Poppins at the New Amsterdam Theatre on Broadway, replacing Scarlett Strallen.
 Kelly temporarily left the cast of Mary Poppins on 6 March 2011, where she was replaced by originator Ashley Brown, to shoot a film.
 She returned to the production on 19 July 2011.
 She played her final performance on 9 October 2011 and was replaced by Steffanie Leigh.

 Kelly and former London co-star Gavin Lee performed as Mary Poppins and Bert in the America Celebrates 4 July at Ford's Theatre in front of President Barack Obama and First Lady Michelle Obama on 6 June 2010.
 The special aired on 2 July 2010 on ABC.
 Kelly once again reunited with Lee when he returned to the role of Bert in the Broadway production of Mary Poppins on 24 August 2010.

 Kelly starred as Anna Leonowens in a production of The King and I at the Muny from 6–12 August 2012.
 She also starred as Ensign Nellie Forbush in the Muny production of South Pacific from 8–14 July 2013.

-She reprised the role of Eliza in a concert version of My Fair Lady at the Kennedy Center in Washington D.C. on 5 May 2013.
+She reprised the role of Eliza in a concert version of My Fair Lady at the Kennedy Center in Washington, D.C., on 5 May 2013.

 On 2 June 2014, it was announced that Kelly would star as Sylvia Llewelyn Davies in the world premiere of the new musical, Finding Neverland, which played at the American Repertory Theater from July through September 2014.
 She reprised the role in the Broadway production, which opened on 15 April 2015 at the Lunt-Fontanne Theatre.
 She stayed with the production until it closed on 21 August 2016.
+That same month she appeared as the Mother in the Ellis Island concert of Ragtime.

 In November 2016, Kelly began a North American tour starring as Anna Leonowens in The King and I. She stayed with the show until 17 March 2018.

 In 2018, she was announced as the lead in the Encores! production of Me and My Girl, alongside former Mary Poppins co-star Christian Borle.

 She plays the role of Julie, one of the Cavendish family, in the musical The Royal Family of Broadway at the Barrington Stage Company (Massachusetts) in June 2018 to July 2018.